input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 existing certificate expires, a new certificate should be generated and submitted to the network. `VssCertificate`s are stored in blocks.

-PVSS scheme by Schoenmakers uses share verification information which also includes a commitment to the secret.
-It is also used as a commitment in Ouroboros protocol.
+PVSS scheme uses share verification information which also includes a commitment to the secret.
+It is also used as a commitment in the protocol.
 The PVSS scheme has been implemented over the elliptic curve secp256r1.
 Please read about [PVSS implementation in Cardano SL](/technical/pvss/) for more details.

 ## Block Generation Time

-In *Ouroboros* paper, they do not state explicitly when a slot leader should generate a new block and send it to the network: it can be done at the beginning of a slot, at the end of a slot, in the middle of a slot, etc. In `cardano-sl` there is a special constant called "network diameter" which approximates maximal time necessary to broadcast a block to all nodes in the network.
+In the paper, they do not state explicitly when a slot leader should generate a new block and send it to the network: it can be done at the beginning of a slot, at the end of a slot, in the middle of a slot, etc. In Cardano SL there is a special constant called "network diameter" which approximates maximal time necessary to broadcast a block to all nodes in the network.
 For example, if network diameter is 3, then block is generated and announced 3 seconds before the end of a slot.